Google Drive Connector for SSIS

 • Consume real-time Google Drive data in SSIS

-• Consume realtime Google Drive API data in SSIS
+• Consume real-time Google Drive API data in SSIS

 • Google Drive ODBC Driver | ODBC Driver for Google Drive | ODBC Google Drive Driver | SSIS Google Drive Source | SSIS Google Drive Destination